Working with Spin objects directly¶

 print(f"Remaining tags: {list(collection.spins.keys())}")

-Create plots from Spin objects¶
+Create custom plots from spectrum data¶

 fig, ax = plt.subplots(figsize=(6, 5))